 A cancer diagnosis in April 2017 has jerked my world.
 Just hearing the words “You have cancer” changed my whole perception of life.
 There are no other three words I have ever heard that have impacted me so greatly, in a negative way.
 My initial reaction was all about How do I tell the kids?
 Then it moved to I am not ready to die.
 I want to see Simone graduate.
 I want to grow old.
 I want to see my grandchildren.
 I became very sad and scared.
 I was mourning the loss of my future.
-I found myself not only turning to loved ones in my life, but God.
+I found myself not only turning to loved ones in my life but God.

 My gut instinct was telling me to go to church.
 I saw the priest and he performed an “Anointing of the sick.”
 I cried as he did this.
 I also attended a “Spirit Room” where they pray for people’s healing.
 I went to Sunday mass.
 I went to Novena.
 Most times I had loved ones with me.
 I bought a Catholic prayer book.
-I wore (and still wear) a rosary bracelet, gifted to me by a dear friend.
+I wore a rosary bracelet, gifted to me by a dear friend.
 I prayed to God.
 I prayed for strength and courage to get me through.
 I asked the priest how I will get through this.
 He said, “Let God carry you.”

 I started to question natural disasters.
 The year of 2017 has been the most tragic I can ever remember in terms of hurricanes, wildfires, earthquakes and mass shootings.
 I questioned why God would allow this to happen.
 Many people pray for those who are suffering, grieving, ill and forlorn.
 We pray to God who we expect to make things better.

-When God creates such a magnificent world in which we live in, we have to learn how to live with the natural events that occur.
+When God creates such a magnificent world in which we live, we have to learn how to live with the natural events that occur.
 Severe weather patterns, the earth’s shifts, and other disasters such as widespread fires happen which I believe is beyond God’s control.
 We take the beauty of a rainbow, or a sunset, or in the tiny petals of a flower as signs of God’s creation and love for us.
 We seek God’s good as He is an all-powerful, loving God.

 God helped me through my darkest, most traumatic times during my treatment.
-I pray for strength, courage and patience.
+I pray for strength, courage, and patience.
 At times I called out for God to help me.
 The pain was so severe that one time I asked Jesus to help and I actually saw him standing by my side in his white robe.
-This was very comforting in the most painful time in my life.
+This was very comforting in the most painful time of my life.

 Encouraging people with cancer to “fight the fight” can also create the same kind of outcomes.
-If they did not “fight” hard enough, if they decide to “give up the fight” does that mean they were bad or weak?
+If they did not “fight” hard enough – if they decide to “give up the fight” – does that mean they were bad or weak?
 We want to believe we have control over our health and our outcomes.
 We only have so much control.
 The rest is in God’s hands.

 Hoping for a speedy recovery, hoping for the end of suffering, hoping for a positive outcome is what we all wish for.
 No one wants to see suffering.
 No one wants to lose a loved one.
 But if it is God’s plan that the outcome is other than what we hoped for, we need to accept it.
 How many times have we heard, “Now she won’t be suffering anymore.”
 “His pain is gone.”